innovator-arjun/professional_personal_website/index.md

 date: 2020-11-20
 ---
 ### Hi, I'm Arjun Vaithilingam Sudhakar 👋
-Currenlty pursuing first year of my Ph.D. at Mila-Quebec AI Institute under Prof. Sarath Chandar in Canada, Montreal.
-Previously I completed his master's also from Mila and university of Montreal.
-I also worked as a machine learning engineer at Wipro for three years and as a research scientist intern at Hydro Quebec - Government of Quebec, Canada
+Currently, I am in the first year of my Ph.D. studies at the Mila-Quebec AI Institute under the supervision of Professor Sarath Chandar in Montreal, Canada.
+I also hold a Master's degree from Mila and the University of Montreal, where I focused on machine learning.
+Prior to my Ph.D., I worked as a Machine Learning Engineer for three years at Wipro and as a Research Scientist Intern at Hydro Quebec, which is a government organization in Quebec, Canada.

 **Research Interest** : Reinforcement learning, Natural language processing